Energy Trust Incentives

 2: Select a contractor and have the work completed.

 To receive an Energy Trust cash incentive, contact a qualified, energy-efficiency-trained Energy Trust trade ally contractor or any contractor with a current Oregon Construction Contractors Board license.

 3: Submit your application within 60 days of installation.
 Often, your contractor will help you complete the application form.
 Use our online application, or mail or fax your signed and completed paper application form, along with your contractor's invoice, marked “paid in full,” to:

 Please allow six to eight weeks for incentive processing and payment.

 Questions?
 Call us at 1.866.368.7878.

-Use our online form to apply for your heat pump cash incentive.
-To complete your application, you'll be required to enter information such as the installation date, equipment serial/model number and efficiency rating, as well as a scanned copy or legible digital photo of your contractor’s invoice and Check Me! certification (if applicable).
+To complete your application, you'll be required to enter information such as the installation date, equipment serial/model number, and efficiency rating, as well as include a scan or legible digital photo of your contractor’s invoice and Check Me! certification (if applicable).